 Seasons of Interest:

-Wildlife Value: Host plant for the Mourning Cloak and Dreamy Duskywing butterflies.
+Wildlife Value: This plant is highly resistant to damage from deer.
+It is a larval host plant for the Mourning Cloak and Dreamy Duskywing butterflies.
 Many moths also use as a host plant.
-Seeds are eaten by birds.
+Its seeds are eaten by birds.

 - 60-70 feet

-- The Sweet Birch has small green flowers that are tinged with red flower on the Sweet birch has 3" to 4" male catkins.
+- The Sweet Birch has small green flowers that are tinged with red.
+The flower on the Sweet birch has 3" to 4" male catkins.

 - The Sweet birch tree will thrive in full sun to partial shade and prefers moist, well-drained soil, but does well in dry, sandy, and clay soils.